 Is The Effort Really Worth It?

 Have you ever gotten a cold sales message on LinkedIn?
 I’ve sent them.
 I receive them.
 They are not effective.
 Many times, the people receiving these messages are not even in the market for your product or service.
 If they had somehow opted into the message in the first place (if they had been part of a funnel, for example), then maybe the message would have been more successful.
-Building a LinkedIn sales funnel allows you to build interest in your company, products, and services, without forcing “sales-y” ads in front of people who have never even heard of you.
+Building a LinkedIn lead generation funnel allows you to build interest in your company, products, and services, without forcing “sales-y” ads in front of people who have never even heard of you.
 But, a funnel is not a fast track.
 It helps you create powerful touchpoints with potential customers, providing them value at each step, and helping them “convert” when they are good and ready.

 If you are a business selling to other businesses and you're having trouble finding the right audience through Google Ads, or you are looking to diversify your paid lead generation spend on other platforms, creating a LinkedIn lead generation funnel is a much better investment for your money than launching one-off campaigns selling to cold audiences.